ctdean/dotcloud-hello/README.md

 dotcloud-hello
 ===============

-A Hello World app to run dotCloud.
+A Hello World app to run on dotCloud.
 See http://www.ctdean.com

 Authors
 =======